WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 **By default** CloudWatch monitors **CPU, Disk and Network**.
 If you need RAM metrics for example you can **install CloudWatch agent on a EC2** which will **push data to custom CloudWatch metrics**.

+#### Troubleshooting EC2 instances in ASG

+First thing you need to do is to **place the instance in a standby state**.
+When in **standby state**, the instance will be **detached from ELB and target group, it is still part of ASG though**.
+If you do not want ASG to continue the scaling processes you can **suspend ASG scaling processes**.
+Keep in mind that you are **still billed for the ec2 that are in standby state**

+#### Changing instance type inside ASG

+**YOU CANNOT EDIT EXISTING LAUNCH CONFIGURATION**.
+You have to create a **new launch configuration with new instance type**.
+To make sure that all of your instances are using this new launch configuration **terminate old instances**.
+New one will get added using new launch configuration.

+**Instead of creating new launch configuration** you **can** also **suspend the scaling process** and **restart existing instances after specificizing new instance type**.
+This is also a solution but seems pretty meh tbh.

+#### ELB and Route53

+#### Different IAM roles per instance on ECS or Fargate

 TODO:

 - aws private link
 - ecs
 - beanstalk
 - chaning schema on dynamodb is easly because dynamo is nosql

+- iam query API for programmatic access
+- swf
+- NAT Gateway cannot have SecurityGroups ? (https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html)
+- you can attach iam policies to iam groups